MrRedaL/substrate-docs/content/md/en/docs/learn/blockchain-basics.md

 By submitting and voting on proposals—referenda—the blockchain community can determine how the blockchain evolves in an essentially democratic process.
 On-chain governance is relatively rare, however, and to participate, a blockchain might require users to maintain a significant stake of tokens in an account or to be selected as a representative for other users.

-## Applications running on a blockchain
+## Applications running on a blockchain .
+YES

 Applications that run on a blockchain—often referred to as decentralized applications or dApps—are typically web applications that are written using front-end frameworks but with backend **smart contracts** for changing the blockchain state.